 Ensuring security, integrity, and confidentiality of personal data.
 Your organisation must take steps to keep personal data secure through technical and organisational security measures.

 Currently, your data is probably spread across a wide array of IT environments – personal devices, on-premise servers, cloud services, even held within the Internet of Things.
 This means that most of your IT environment could be subject to the requirements of the GDPR.

-Broadly, your progress towards compliance can be broken down into four key steps:
+Your progress towards compliance can be broken into four key steps:

 - Discover – identify what personal data you have and where it resides

 - Manage – govern how personal data is used and accessed

 - Protect – establish security controls to prevent, detect, and respond to vulnerabilities and data breaches

 - Report – execute on data requests, report data breaches, and keep required documentation

 For each of the steps and the six key principles, we can help guide you through the process and provide you with the tools that can help you address the requirements of that step.

 Free & Easy Office 365 Guide